cwells/adhd/README.md

   - `mod_ngrok` - manage ngrok tunnels.
 - get `!exists` and `!path` to operate in project home.
 - more verbosity when verbose.
+- add a `prompt` key to prompt "y/n" for jobs